Neod0Matrix/PixivCrawlerIII/README.md

     directory, change here nt.py "import winrandom" to "from . import winrandom", now you may finish install pycrypto in Windows system.
     Good luck, it's so hard not my fault.

+    Version 2.7.8 is the last batch download solution that loads the main-page for the Pixiv website's old static HTML page.
+    From October 2, 2018,
+    Pixiv began to use js-dynamically load the artist's home page information.

+    On October 4, 2018, in response to the countermeasures made on the website 1002 big change event, version V2.8.2 was fully optimized and upgraded, the original two download modes were restored.
+    At the same time, one request for downloading was suspended after one login.